internetofwater/nabu/README.md

         - Nabu does not mutate existing s3 objects
     - It simply checks if a named graph exists and will drop it before inserting triples of the same graph
 - Nabu does not use caching and there is no concept of statefulness from one nabu run to the other.
+- Nabu is agnostic to the content contained inside individual jsonld/nq files as long as they are syntactically valid

 ### Latency